 To serve, protect, and apparently get rowdy just like the rest of us.
 It looks like an Aurora police officer decided to not follow the law, and drank all the alcohol he could find, only to pass out behind the wheel.
 Police worn body cameras captured the whole incident, where officers responded to help Officer Nate Meier.

 Body camera footage from Officer Andres Cardenas shows the officer helping a paramedic to remove Meier’s duty belt and grabs his hands.
 Meier does not appear to make any movement.
-Another body cam video shows a plainclothes officer with a band at his hip, directing another to retrieve Officer Meier?s gun and a taser.
+Another body cam video shows a plain-clothed officer with a band at his hip, directing another to retrieve Officer Meier?s gun and a taser.

 The drunk officer later admitted to his superiors he had gone home during shift and drank vodka straight from the bottle.
-The internal affairs report stated Meier admitted to being “impaired” by alcohol but was unaware of what happened next until her woke up in the hospital.
+The internal affairs report stated Meier admitted to being ?impaired? by alcohol but was unaware of what happened next until he woke up in the hospital.